SaaS Considerations

 • Key rotation

-While some or all of these aspects apply to any software handling medical data, parties could decide to outsource hosting of the Nuts node to a third party.
+While some or all of these aspects apply to any software handling sensitive data, parties could decide to outsource hosting of the Nuts node to a third party.

 Multi-tenancy